flutter/website/src/docs/development/ui/interactive.md

 ## Resources

-The following resources may help when adding interactivity to your app.
+The following resources might help when adding interactivity to your app.

 * [Gestures][], a section in [Introduction to widgets][]<br>
   How to create a button and make it respond to input.